 Using PageRank based classification method, we have performed four classification experiments.
-We have used the aggregated graph of content g(2, 10) to classify the content into 5 classes according to the languages (given in Table 2) and into 7 classes according to the content topics (given in Table 3).
+We have used the aggregated graph of content g(2, 10) to classify the content into 5 classes according to the languages (see Table II) and into 7 classes according to the content type (see Table III).
 The classification of the aggregated content graph has taken approximately 15 minutes on a 64-bit computer with Intel-Core7i processor and 6GB RAM.
-The results of the classification evaluated in terms of accuracy are presented in Tables 4 and 5.
-Then, we have performed the classification of users also into 5 classes of the languages and into 7 classes of the content preferred by users (see Tables 6 and 7).
+The results of the classification evaluated in terms of accuracy are presented in Tables IV and V. Then, we have performed the classification of users also into 5 classes of the languages and into 7 classes of the content preferred by users (see Tables VI and VII).
 It has taken about 20 minutes on the same computer.
 However, the preprocessing of a single snapshop of the user graph was much more demanding than the preprocessing of the aggregated content graph.
 Our main conclusion is that the PageRank based classification method scales remarkably well with large volumes of data.
 Then, our second important observation is that by using a very little amount of information, we are able to classify the content and users with high accuracy.
-For instance, in the dataset of 1 126 670 users, using only 50 labelled points for each language (which is only 0.02% of the whole data), we are able to classify the users according to their preferred language with 88% accuracy (see Table 6).
+For instance, in the dataset of 1126670 users, using only 50 labelled points for each language, we are able to classify the users according to their preferred language with 88% accuracy.